 |Independent Study (Professional Project)|

-The M.A. with a concentration in education is a two year cohort program of students beginning in even number academic years.
+The M.A. with a concentration in education is a two-year cohort program of students beginning in even number academic years.
 The program requires two summer intensives and two weekend residencies in the Fall and Spring semesters during the two-years of coursework.
 Students must be continually enrolled, follow the prescribed sequence of courses, and attend all on-campus residencies and meetings.
-Full-time, in-residence students meet the same residency requirements.
 Contact the Department of Dance for the dates of summer intensives and residencies.

 It is recommended that students complete a Professional Project/Paper.